20 Ways to Show Employee RecognitionPost Views 296

-Summary: Show your employees that you appreciate them and recognize their hard work by using one of these 20 ways as an idea.
+Summary: Show your employees that you appreciate them and recognize their hard work in one of these 20 ways.

 Recognizing your employees’ accomplishments go a long way to ensuring your team is happy and feeling valued by the company.
 Employee surveys indicate that employees that are not appreciated at work are likely to leave.
 Don’t let your company make the mistake of failing to reward hard working employees and losing them for this failure.